 Too many students enroll in college and yet never complete their education.
-By identifying, evaluating, and implementing innovative strategies and services, we are working to improve student learning outcomes, graduation rates, and time to degree.
+By identifying, evaluating, and implementing innovative strategies and services, we are working to improve student success and learning outcomes, graduation rates, and time to degree.

 Case studies in educational transformation

 Through a series of case studies, we explore how institutions with demonstrated success in improving student outcomes managed the implementation of effective and innovative practices.
 Our capstone report describes the strategies institutions have employed to develop, scale, and sustain institutional changes that improve student success.

 Community College Academic and Student Services Ecosystem (CCASSE)

 With support from the Institute of Museum and Library Services, we have embarked on a three-year initiative to help community college library and academic leaders take action to translate research on student needs into services that support student success.